Truncated affine Springer fibers and Arthur's weighted orbital integrals: (Weighted) orbital integrals and the affine Springer fibers

-In particular, it is a plain count of a subset of $\xx_{\gamma}(\fq)$.
-In \S \ref{HN whole}, we will see that the condition $\xi\in \ec_{M_{0}}([g])$ behaves as a stability condition (We believe that it is in fact a stability condition in the sense of GIT).
-In particular, there is a Harde-Narasimhan type decomposition of $\xx_{\gamma}$ associated with it.
+In particular, $J_{M}^{\xi}(\gamma)$ is a plain count of a subset of $\xx_{\gamma}(\fq)$.
+In \S \ref{HN whole}, we will see that the condition $\xi\in \ec_{M}(g)$ behaves as a stability condition (We believe that it is in fact a stability condition in the sense of Mumford).
+In particular, there is a Harder-Narasimhan type decomposition of $\xx_{\gamma}$ associated with it.

 \begin{rem}